Tarek0/conversational-sales/README.md

-# NOBI: A Conversational Sales Assistant
+# TOBI: A Conversational Sales Assistant

-This project is a sophisticated, AI-powered sales assistant for a UK telecoms company.
+This project is a sophisticated, AI-powered sales assistant for a Vodafone UK.
 It's designed to help customers find the perfect mobile phone by understanding their needs through natural conversation.

 ## Key Features